!Give us a call button

 Lifestyle Change

 The best thing to do for Fluffy is to keep her inside, because she is both healthier and safer that way.
 You’ll need a little time and patience to make this change, but don’t give up.
 Treats, toys, catnip, and kitty furniture will make your home welcoming for her.
 If necessary, though, limit your cat’s outdoor time by letting her out during the day, but only when it’s nice out.
+To ensure your cat’s safety when outdoors, check out our guide on 7 Ways To Keep Your Pet From Getting Lost.

 Veterinary Care

 It’s suggested that all cats be microchipped, fixed, and kept up-to-date on vaccines and parasite prevention.
 These things are essential for all felines, whether they live outdoors or are let out.
 The possibility of outdoor pets being exposed to parasites and germs is greater than with indoor ones, so they should see a vet more often.
 Ask your veterinarian to recommend an appointment schedule.
+For comprehensive care, including vaccinations and wellness checks, consider our Vet Wellness & Pet Vaccinations service to keep your outdoor cat in optimal health.

 Our Advice on How to Keep an Outdoor Cat Healthy in 2024